MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

     ```

 * If exporting to a partitioned external table, setting the `spread`/`concurrency` properties can reduce concurrency (see details in the [command properties](export-data-to-an-external-table.md#syntax).
-* If neither of the above work, is also possible to completely disable distribution by setting the `distributed` property to false, but this isn't recommended, as it may significantly effect the command performance.
+* If neither of the above work, you can completely disable distribution by setting the `distributed` property to false.
+However, we don't recommend doing so, as it may significantly affect the command performance.

 ### Authorization failures